Strategic Exploration for Innovation: Introduction

 The pursuit of innovation through experimentation typically entails opportunity costs and uncertainties, resulting in ubiquitous trade-offs between creating value through innovation (exploration) and capturing value through established operations (exploitation).
 As innovation is not guaranteed, innovators must carefully weigh the potential benefits of exploring new alternatives against the costs of diverting resources from their proven operations.
 As a result, incentives for experimentation can be undermined by free-riding when its outcomes are publicly observable, or when technologies can be reverse-engineered.
 Such information and knowledge spillovers lead to learning inefficiencies and stifle technological progress.
 Given the prevalence of free-riding opportunities, one might ask why anyone would pursue exploration.
 What are the trade-offs that individuals and organizations face when developing technologies with strategic considerations in mind?
 How does this strategic effect impact technological progress in the long run?
 We explore these questions in a model intended to capture the dynamics of collective exploration in a strategic setting, often seen in contexts such as research joint ventures, open-source software development, and academic collaborations.

 This paper analyzes a game of strategic exploration in which a finite number of forward-looking players jointly search for innovative technologies.
 Given a set of publicly available technologies, at each point in time, each player decides how to allocate a perfectly divisible unit of resource between exploration, which expands the set of feasible technologies at a rate proportional to the resource allocated, and exploitation, which yields a flow payoff from the adoption of one of the feasible technologies.
 The qualities of technologies, which determine the flow payoff from exploitation, are represented by an (initially unknown) realized path of Brownian motion, referred to as the \emph{technological landscape}.
 Not all technologies are readily available, and only the qualities associated with the explored technologies are known.
 The outcomes of exploration are transparent, and the technologies developed are treated as public goods.
-Consequently, perfect information and knowledge spillovers occur among players, offering abundant opportunities for free-riding, where some players benefit from the positive externalities generated by the experimentation of others.
+Consequently, perfect information and knowledge spillovers occur among players, allowing some to benefit from the positive externalities generated by the experimentation of others, thereby giving rise to abundant opportunities for free-riding.

 One of the major contributions of this paper is to extend the classic game of strategic experimentation to a setting with an unboundedly expandable set of arms while allowing for a certain degree of correlation among them.
 When modeling technologies as arms, correlation between arms and discoveries of new arms are key features of technology development and innovation.
 However, most of the literature on strategic experimentation assumes a fixed set of independent arms.
 Indeed, the analysis in the previously studied models would be substantially complicated by correlation.
 By contrast, our proposed model demonstrates that under a form of correlation structure that is simple yet appropriate in the context of technology development, such complexities can be circumvented by simply focusing on incremental experimentation.
 This approach offers an intuitive way to capture the richness of the dynamic and path-dependent nature of technology development.